-Various fundraising events take place throughout the year, but the two biggest are the Christmas Fair in the Autumn Term and the Quiz Night in the Spring Term.
+Various fundraising events take place throughout the year, the biggest ones being the Christmas Fair in the Autumn Term, the Quiz Night in the Spring Term and the 'Mutts about Maynard' dog show in the Summer Term.
 These are a great way to meet other parents and are a lot of fun.